rritec/Cloud-Data-Engineering/miscellaneous/Azure Data Engineering Interview Questions.md

 1. What is IR ?
 Types of IRs ?
+   a.
-2. What is Linked Service?
+3. What is Linked Service?
 Types of Linked Services?
-3. What is Dataset?
+4. What is Dataset?
-4. What is Pipeline?
+5. What is Pipeline?
-5. Types of Activities?
+6. Types of Activities?
-6. Give few examples where you written transformation Logic?
+7. Give few examples where you written transformation Logic?
-7. What is dataflow? type of transformations available in dataflow?
+8. What is dataflow? type of transformations available in dataflow?
-8. What is Full Load?
+9. What is Full Load?
 How to implement it?
-9. What is Incremental Load ? how to implement it?
+10. What is Incremental Load ? how to implement it?
-10. What is logic Apps? how you used in your project?
+11. What is logic Apps? how you used in your project?
-11. Types of schedules/Triggers?
+12. Types of schedules/Triggers?
-12. What is source Control? types of source controls available in ADF?
+13. What is source Control? types of source controls available in ADF?
-13. How to create Datalake gen 2?
+14. How to create Datalake gen 2?
 15. What is OLTP?
 16. What is Data Warehouse?
 17. Difference between OLTP and DW?